 You do not need to rebuild everything overnight.
 But you do need to treat search as a real merchant system, not a default widget.

 If you want the broader comparison, read our guide to traditional vs AI search.
-For a more complete view of shopper assistance, read our Shopify AI shopping assistant comparison.
+For shopper-side assistants more broadly, read our 2026 buyer's guide or the Sidekick vs shopping assistants explainer.

 See Dori if you want natural-language product discovery and product-page assistance in one workflow.